nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests for help
+1. User requests for help.
-2. SWEe! displays help window with link to User Guide
+2. SWEe! displays help window with link to User Guide.

     Use case ends.